digital-futures-academy/airport-challenge/airport-challenge-solution.md

 ## Test 11 - Test to check that a plane that has taken off cannot take off again.

-Same approach test as previous (test 10).
+Same approach test as previous (test 10), did use a Boolean return.

 ## Test 12 - Test to check that where there are integers - a -ve value or a float cannot be accepted.

 defaultAirportCapacity and newLandedCapacity cannot be a decimal (float) or negative value, only a positive integer.
-Here I have only done the deafultAirportCapacity
+Here I have only done the defaultAirportCapacity.